fettay/prez_seminar/PITCHME.md

 In the exploratory data analysis phase, I don't want to **decide**.

-In regular research the user decide of an error component and ==the procedure rejects the hypothesis it wants==.
+In regular research the user decide of an error component and **the procedure rejects the hypothesis it wants**.
 *Reject # of memes but not avg of presenters for FWER < 0.05*

 ---